How I stopped living in survival mode and started creating real connection

 You don’t know you’re hyper-attuned.. but you can read a room in seconds because you had to as a child.

-You don’t know you’re disconnected… but you haven’t actually felt your own needs and desires in a very long time.
+You don’t know you’re disconnected… but you haven’t actually considered your own needs and desires in a very long time.

 Survival mode teaches us to be alert instead of open, reactive instead of reflective, and guarded instead of grounded.